hatonthecat/linux_distro_tests/README.md

 Day 4
 --

-A colleague has notified me of the crunchgen, which is similar to Busybox:
+A colleague has notified me of crunchgen, which is similar to Busybox:

 https://man.openbsd.org/crunchgen